Skip to content Skip to sidebar Skip to footer

 The scientific name for horsetail is Equisetum arvense.

-- Diuretic: Often used for kidney and bladder ailments.
+• Diuretic: Often used for kidney and bladder issues.

-- Astringent: Applied to stop bleeding and stimulate healing.
+• Astringent: Applied to stop bleeding and promote healing.

-Due to these uses, it is essential to note that clinical trials supporting these applications are lacking.
+Despite these uses, it’s important to note that there are no clinical trials supporting them.

 Tea Preparation